BayAreaMetro/zoning/README.md

 `make zoning_parcel_intersection`

 This make target assigns a zoning_id (as found in the data_source/zoning_codes_base2012.csv) to each parcel.
 Several rules are applied to overcome issues with parcels that within multiple jurisdictions, and/or within multiple zoning geometries.

+Then run:

+'make add_plu_2006'

+To fill in parcels not yet filled with data from the '06 ABAG PLU project.

 ###Zoning data by Jurisdiction
 The command `make load_data` extracts the source zoning File Geodatabases to shapefiles in a folder in /data_source/jurisdictional.
 You can edit inspect and change which data are used by jurisdiction here.
 Keep in mind that whatever changes you make, each jurisidictional zoning file must have a zoning column which maps to the generic zoning codes and match fields as specified by jurisidction in zoning_codes_base2012.csv and match_fields_tables_zoning_2012_source.csv.